 Click Done to begin the AP reconfiguration process.
-If you do not like the result, press Ctrl + Z to revert to the previous state.
+If you do not like the result, press Ctrl + Z (on Windows computers) or CMD + Z (on macOS computers) to revert to the previous state.

 Working with Presets

 Presets are pre-configured sets of values for APs, walls, and attenuation zones (and, additionally, for floors/ceilings, if you work with multi-floor sites).
 Presets can be accessed via the Manage Presets menu item available in the corresponding drop-down menus for each of the three object types.
 At the top of the preset management dialog, you can see a drop-down list populated with existing presets.
 You can select an existing preset, modify it, and click Save to save it under the same name.
 To save it under a different name, change the preset name before clicking Save.
 You can also click New to create a new preset from scratch or delete an existing preset by clicking Delete.